kbroman/ProgrammingNotes/linux_setup.md

       about `cheese` (like Mac photobooth; see more below) and it worked fine.
 So opened skype again and found the camera was working.
 Not sure what changed.
+    - Fn-F10 toggles the camera on and off; so maybe it was off and got toggled back on?

 18. Changed hostname by editing the files `/etc/hostname` and `/etc/hosts`